yellobyte/ESP32-DevBoards-Getting-Started/README.md

  Freshly released boards with special features are only fully supported by the ESP32 development framework after being added to the official ESP32 board list.
 Sometimes this takes weeks/month or (rarely) does not happen at all.
 If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board.

  Just as an example:
- At the time of this writing Lilygo's new ESP32-S3-1.9inch-Display-DevBoard with 16MB Flash & 8MB PSRAM has not been added to the ESP32-framework's (v2.0.5) boardlist.
+ At the time of this writing Lilygo's new ESP32-S3-1.9inch-Display-DevBoard with 16MB Flash & 8MB PSRAM has not yet been added to the ESP32-framework's (v2.0.5) boardlist.
  Setting _board = esp32-s3-devkitc-1_ in platformio.ini will allow you to start developing though.
 However, in this case you might not be able to access all Flash or other features and build logs state 4MB Flash/no PSRAM when in fact the board has 16MB Flash & 8MB PSRAM.
 For this exact case the example [Test-ESP32-S3-1.9inch_RAM-PSRAM](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard_(LILYGO)/examples) will tell you the true sizes.
 Have a look at files _Build.log_ & _Serial_Output.log_ in the examples project directory to see the above mentioned discrepancies.

 ### :zap: Useful settings in platformio.ini